US Peace Memorial Foundation

-The US Peace Registry is published here on our website and in the book, ENDING U.S. WARS by Honoring Americans Who Work for Peace.
+The current edition of the US Peace Registry is published here and a previous edition is contained in Chapters 6, 7, and 8 of the book, ENDING U.S. WARS by Honoring Americans Who Work for Peace.
 Eventually it will be displayed for public viewing at the electronic recognition kiosks located at the US Peace Memorial, a national monument we will build in Washington, DC.
 The US Peace Registry is a developing national database that is revised weekly as new registrants are added and previous entries are updated.
 To be included, registrants have provided antiwar and peace activism-related biographical information, with supporting documentation, which was reviewed by US Peace Registry editors.
 Applications that are vetted, verified, and edited are then approved by the Foundation’s Board of Directors for inclusion in the US Peace Registry.

 To be considered for the US Peace Registry, please submit an Individual Application.